Bali: Tropical Escape

 - Drink bottled water only.
 Avoid tap water even when brushing your teeth or showering.
 We recommend travelers purchase bottled water when given the chance (in major cities at supermarkets, when the Tour Director suggests, etc.).
 DO NOT refill your water bottle with tap water.

-- Travelers’ diarrhea, or “Bali Belly” is one of the most common illnesses among travelers to Bali.
+- Be prepared.
+Travelers’ diarrhea, or “Bali Belly” is one of the most common illnesses among travelers to Bali.
 Bring a small first aid kit, including antacids, anti-diarrhea medication, motion sickness medication, and any prescription medications in your carry-on bag.

 - Avoid eating fresh fruits and vegetables unless you can peel them yourself or wash them in bottled or disinfected water.